Gaussian Process-Gated Hierarchical Mixtures of Experts: Gaussian Process-Gated Hierarchical Mixtures of Experts

 \section{Gaussian Process-Gated Hierarchical Mixtures of Experts}

-Here we propose GP-gated HMEs (GPHMEs) trained with mini-batch gradient descent to build mixtures of experts.
+We propose GP-gated HMEs (GPHMEs) trained with mini-batch gradient descent to build mixtures of experts.
 An example of a GPHME is shown in Fig. \ref{fig:bsdt}.
-Each inner node $\nu$ of the tree has a learned filter $\ww_\nu$ and a random vector $\bfOmega_\nu$, whereas each leaf node $l$ has a learned distribution $Q_l$.
-At each inner node, the probability of taking the leftmost branch is $\sigma(z_\nu)$.
-The variable $z_\nu$ is defined by
+Each inner node $\nu$ of the tree has a learned set of coefficients $\textbf{w}_\nu$ and a random vector $\boldsymbol{\Omega}_\nu$, whereas each leaf node $l$ has a learned distribution $Q_l$. {At each inner node, the probability of taking the leftmost branch is $\sigma(z_\nu)$, where $\sigma(\cdot)$ is the sigmoid function.} The variable $z_\nu$ is defined by